Bernie Sanders Calls For Unity, Warns Liberal Think Tank Against Smearing Progressives

-Independent Vermont senator and Democratic presidential candidate, Bernie Sanders, is calling for unity and warning a well-known liberal think tank against smearing progressives, The New York Times reports.
+Independent Vermont senator and Democratic presidential candidate Bernie Sanders is calling for unity and warning a well-known liberal think tank against smearing progressives, The New York Times reports.

-In a strongly-worded letter obtained by the publication, Sanders reflected on what appears to be an ideological battle within the Democratic Party: A political battle between Clintonist neoliberals and party leadership, and progressives.
+In a strongly-worded letter obtained by the publication, Sanders reflected on what appears to be an ideological battle within the Democratic Party — a political feud between Clintonist neoliberals and party leadership, and progressives.
 Sanders wrote to the Clinton-supporting Center for American Progress, and its sister group, the Center for American Progress Action Fund, urging the think tanks to end “bad-faith smears.”

 “This counterproductive negative campaigning needs to stop,” he wrote.